lbechberger/ML4NLP/README.md

 |Recall              |  1              |  0             |  0.5           |  0.35          |
 |Cohen’s Kappa       |  0              |  0             |  -0.19         |  -0.022        |

+## Documentation Part 7

+#### Feature Selection:
+We are going to extract the main keywords of a given article through TF-IDF.
+We are going to save the most relevant (maybe 5) keywords as potential user preferences and annotate them with a weight according to whether the word appears merely in liked articles, merely in disliked articles or in both.
+Also, the TF-IDF score may influence the weight of the keyword.
+Extracting this kind of feature may be useful, because it tells the classifier something about the user’s preferences according to the keywords in the liked and disliked articles.
+Having this, new articles can be easily categorized in rather liked or rather disliked by the according user.

+Furthermore, we thought about using WordNet and extracting synonyms, close hyponyms and close hypernyms of the extracted keywords as even more potential keywords with similar weights ascribed to them (e.g. ‘Earthquake’ is a keyword extracted through TF-IDF, a hypernym may be ‘natural disaster’).
+Also, we thought about using dbpnet to look up the class a keyword is an Entity of (e.g. ‘Trump’ is an Entity of ‘Politician’) and use the class as another keyword.
+We are not quite sure about how both of these ideas will work out, but they are worth to think about more in the next week.

+As a second feature, we want to use word embeddings and especially word2vec to calculate the ‘semantic value’ of each word and subsequently of the whole article.
+We are going to use the word2vec provided by Google (see https://code.google.com/archive/p/word2vec/ ), which takes a text as an input and produces word vectors as an output.
+These vectors can then be represented in a semantic vector-space.
+By adding all the values of the word vectors and taking the mean, we yield a (rather abstract but potentially useful) semantic vector of the whole article.
+We can use these vectors to calculate the semantic similarity of different articles by taking the cosine distance.
+We can use these features for positive and negative examples equally and it is helpful, because it helps to classify new articles efficiently.

 ## Sources:
 [1] Gopidi, S. T. R. (2015).
 Automatic User Profile Construction for a Personalized News Recommender System Using Twitter.